lanttern/Data_Aanlyst_Nanodegree_projects/Project5_Make Effective Data Visualization/README.md

 ![alt tag](images/d3_final1.png)

-In this final chart, one decreased trends (biotechnology) and one increased trends (Social Media) from 2005 to 2013 were highlighted in the final plot: biotechnology and other.
+In this final chart, one decreased trends (biotechnology) and one increased trends (Social Media) from 2005 to 2013 were highlighted in the final plot.

 The final code includes "index_final.html", "css/style_final.css", "js/myChart_final.js".